emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Microsoft Windows Systems

-The Energy Logserver getting events from Microsoft Systems using the Winlogbeat agent.
+The ITRS Log Analytics getting events from Microsoft Systems using the Winlogbeat agent.

 To identify and collect events from a Windows eventchannel, it is nessery to setup following parameters in `winlobeat.yml` configuration file.